We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 We also don’t take her comments and behavior personally.
 “Projecting” is common place among narcissists and our alienating parent’s behavior is a classic example of that character trait.
 Narcissists will project their own offensive thoughts and behaviors onto others.
 It can be difficult listening to antagonistic, demeaning comments about us from our alienating parent and not react to it.
 But, again, once we realized that this is just part of the narcissists’ game, we learned not to take it personally.
 We keep taking deep breaths and remind ourselves that this simply part of her “projecting” behavior.

-At this point in my life, my only concern is the man I love — the man I married over 30 years ago.
+At this point in our lives, my only concern is the man I love — the man I married over 33 years ago.
 When you face the thought of losing your soul mate to health issues, other things quickly lose their importance.
 I don’t have the time or energy to continue dealing with his ex-wife.
 I’m sure our alienating parent is posting her comments in an ongoing effort to engage me or my husband, but that ship has sailed.
 We’re done.

-When people contact me about our alienating parent through genealogy websites, I explain who she is, why she is doing this — and more importantly, what’s she’s been through herself.
+When people contact me about our alienating parent, I explain who she is, why she is doing this — and more importantly, what’s she’s been through herself.
 We’ve actually started a prayer circle and keep her in our thoughts and prayers each day.
 We pray that someday she will stop feeling the need to continue her connection with her ex-husband and his not-so-new wife.
 That she’ll stop feeling the need to engage us in entirely inappropriate ways.
 And that she’ll move on and find some peace in her life.
 How can someone continue to feel the need to voice her opinion about her ex-husband and I after all of these years?
 That, alone, tells you what a tortured soul our alienating parent really is.
-So if you’ve made it all the way to the end of this narrative, please considering saying a little prayer for her yourself.
+So if you’ve made it all the way to this point in this narrative, please consider saying a little prayer for her yourself.

 While it might be easier to continue lamblasting our alienating parent, we have, instead, chosen to forgive and move on with our lives.